 - Sense could temporarily be experiencing an outage.
 Check our status page to check: status.sense.com.
 If there is an outage, please be patient.
 Our team will have everything working again shortly.

 - If you're using a Wi-Fi extender, please ensure that it is receiving a strong signal from your router.
-Sometimes Sense can successfully connect to your extender, but may not be able to communicate with the sever because the connection from your router to extender is weak.
+Sometimes Sense can successfully connect to your extender, but may not be able to communicate with the server because the connection from your router to the extender is weak.

 - If you use multiple routers or access points within your home, assign a unique SSID to the access point closest to Sense so that it doesn't accidentally try and connect with a more distant router or access point that has the same name.